dfilatov/vidom/README.md

  * @param {Function} [`cbСtx`] the context to invoke callback with

 ## Component API

 ### render(`attrs`, `children`)
+Renders component content.
+Shouldn't be invoked directly.
 * @param {Object} `attrs` the attributes passed to the corresponding virtual node
 * @param {Array} `children` the children passed to the corresponding virtual node

+### update()
+Schedules component update.

+### isMounted()
+Returns whether a component is mounted to DOM.
+* @returns {Boolean}

 ### onMount()
-The callback which will be invoked when component is mounted to DOM
+The callback which will be invoked when component is mounted to DOM.

 ### onUnmount()
-The callback which will be invoked before component is unmounted from DOM
+The callback which will be invoked before component is unmounted from DOM.

 #### Example
 ```js